0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Access modifiers are the exact same of fields;
 -   Modifiers (optional):
     -   static: can be called without instantiating the class;
-    -   virtual: can be overriddend in child classes;
+    -   virtual: can be overridden in child classes;
     -   abstract: doesn't containt the method body, must be overridden in child classes (only available in abstract classes);
     -   override: overrides a virtual or abstract parent method;
     -   new: hides a parent method (if the child one has the same exact name and parameters);
-    -   partial:;
+    -   partial: is defined in a file of a partial class, and is implemented in another file of the same partial class.
+Partial methods must be private and void;
     -   sealed: can't be overridden in subsequent child classes;
 -   Parameter modifiers (optional):